postmanlabs/labs-docs/_posts/03_managing_collections/2016-07-11-creating_documentation.md

 warning: false
 ---

-All users of Postman Cloud get access to Postman's Documenter!
+All users of Postman Pro get access to Postman's Documenter!
 This is a new feature that lets you view auto-generated documentation for all your collections.
 You can also publish this documentation and share it publicly for people to consume.

 ### Viewing Documentation for Collections